Compare Funeral Insurance in Spain — Decesos Quotes for Expats

 Yes — without it the family pays €4,000–€8,000 out of pocket to repatriate the body.
 With it the insurer arranges everything including international embalming, sealed coffin and consular paperwork.
 Adds €5–€15/month on most plans.

-No — funeral insurance is unique among Spanish insurance in requiring no medical questionnaire and accepting any age.
-The trade-off is a typical 6-month carencia (waiting period) at the start of the policy, after which all causes of death are covered.
+No — funeral insurance is unique among Spanish insurance in requiring no medical questionnaire, whatever your state of health.
+Standard entry runs to age 69, with older applicants accepted only by specific agreement.
+The trade-off is a short 20-day carencia (waiting period) at the start of the policy, after which all causes of death are covered.

 The family calls the insurer's 24-hour helpline; the insurer dispatches a funeral director from the local network; the funeral home handles collection, paperwork, service, burial or cremation; the insurer pays the funeral home directly.
 The family pays nothing and arranges nothing.